Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Examples

-In light of the above, we may take the autoencoder with latent layer width = 9 from this case and connect its decoder to the input of the operator network for the 244x244 mesh with 21 input coefficients.
-We may thus solve the inverse minimization problem over a 9 dimensional latent space instead of a 21 dimensional coefficient space.
-We present a demonstration of this process in Figure~\ref{fig_nonlinnonlin_optprocess}.
+\paragraph{Combining Operator Network with Decoder} In the third Gaussian data example with results presented in Figure~\ref{fig_nonlindata_gauss_ldim3_gb7}, we have $(n_X, L) = (3, 7)$.
+Here the PCA suggests that the underlying dimension is 21 (number of significant singular values), whereas the corresponding autoencoder study suggests that a reduction down to 9 dimensions could provide the same improvement as a reduction down to 17 in the case of the autoencoders trained on perturbed data (9 and 17 give roughly the same error).
+In light of the above, we may take an autoencoder with latent layer width = 9 from this case and connect its decoder to the input of the operator network for the 244x244 mesh with 21 input coefficients.
+We may thus solve an inverse minimization problem over a 9-dimensional latent space instead of a 21-dimensional coefficient space.
+We present demonstrations of this process in Figures~\ref{fig_nonlinnonlin_optprocess_unpertdec_unpertomega} -- \ref{fig_nonlinnonlin_optprocess}.
+A summary of the optimization results for these three demonstrations and also the one in Figure~\ref{fig_nonlinlin_optprocess} is given in Table~\ref{table:nonlinear_opt_res}.